ManafMukred/Self-Supervised-object-detection/README.md

-# Self-Supervised Object Detection on Custom Dataset with SimCLR and SimSiam
+# Self-Supervised Object Detection on Custom Dataset with Barlow, SimCLR and SimSiam

 #### **Project Summary **
 This project utilizes self-supervised learning for vehicle-type detection, the subset of data was taken from ImageNet.
 However, this code can be implemented on any other objects depending on your dataset.